OpenWeatherMap plugin

 Click Save.

-If you haven't added the Geodata plugin yet, add the Geodata plugin.
-To be able to use the Data Streams that come with the OpenWeatherMap plugin, you need city or country objects from the Geodata plugin.
+If you haven't added the Geodata data source yet, add the Geodata data source.
+To be able to use the Data Streams that come with the OpenWeatherMap data source, you need city or country objects from the Geodata data source.
 See Geodata plugin

-The Geodata plugin creates objects for countries, cities, and currencies which can be used in Data Streams that come from other plugins.
+The Geodata plugin allows you to add a data source that creates objects for countries, cities, and currencies which can be used in data streams that come from other data sources.

-It's a utility plugin that can be added without entering any credentials, which means you don't have to create an API key, user account, or anything like that.
+It's a utility plugin that can add data sources without entering any credentials, which means you don't have to create an API key, user account, or anything like that.

-Click on the data stream for the weather you want to display, for example Current Temperature.
+Click on the data stream for the weather you want to display, for example Daily / Pressure (7 Days).
+Click Next.

 Click on the visualization you want, for example Scalar.